fragarco/abasc/docs/en/abasc.md

 ### `RANDOMIZE [n]`

-**Command.** The BASC implementation differs slightly from the usual behavior in Locomotive BASIC.
-If `RANDOMIZE` is used without parameters, BASC treats it as if `RANDOMIZE TIME` had been used.
+**Command.** The ABASC implementation differs slightly from the usual behavior in Locomotive BASIC.
+If `RANDOMIZE` is used without parameters, ABASC treats it as if `RANDOMIZE TIME` had been used.
 Both `RANDOMIZE` and `RND` require the use of real numbers.

 ```basic
 RANDOMIZE